OndrejMasopust/Rover/HowTo.md

 8. Mount the slip ring and the motor (already with its gear) to the plate (I mounted it to a Lego supportive skeleton):
 ![plate2](howTo-imgs/plate2.jpg)
 ![plate3](howTo-imgs/plate3.jpg)
-9. Solder connector for the sensor:
+9. Solder a connector for the sensor:
 ![connector](howTo-imgs/connector.jpg)
-10. Solder connector to the wore going from the sensor and screw the sensor to the holder and connect it:
+10. Solder a connector to the wire going from the sensor and screw the sensor to the holder:
 ![sensor](howTo-imgs/sensor.jpg)
-11. Add counterweight to the other side of the holder (I used lead marbles, it should weight the same as the sensor):
+11. Add counterweight to the other side of the holder (I used lead marbles.
+It should weight the same as the sensor):
 ![counterweight](howTo-imgs/counterweight.jpg)
-12. Create holder for the opto-latch and mount it:
+12. Create a holder for the opto-latch and mount it:
 ![opto-latch1](howTo-imgs/opto-latch1.jpg)
 ![opto-latch2](howTo-imgs/opto-latch2.jpg)
 ![opto-latch3](howTo-imgs/opto-latch3.jpg)
 13. Create a protrusion from balsa wood and glue it to the disc.
-I needs to be in such a way, that it goes through the optolatch every rotation:
+I needs to be in such a way, that it goes through the optolatch in every rotation:
 ![protrusion](howTo-imgs/protrusion.jpg)
 14. To strenghten the servo mount, you can glue there a stick with an epoxid glue:
 ![stick1](howTo-imgs/servo-mount1.jpg)